lindbrook/cholera/docs/notes/references.md

 Jill Lepore.
 2020.
 “The Invention of the Police.” *The New Yorker*.
 July 13.

+Deirdre Mask.
+2020. *The Address Book: What Street Addresses Reveal about Identity, Race, Wealth, and Power*.
+New York: St Martin’s Griffin.

 R. J. Morris.
 1976. *Cholera 1832: The Social Response to An Epidemic*.
 New York: Holmes & Meier.